 - The taxpayer’s parents, parents-in-law, stepparents, legitimate adoptive parents that meet the conditions.

-- Other dependants that the taxpayer has to provide for, who meet the conditions, including.
+- Other dependents that the taxpayer has to provide for, who meet the conditions, including.

 DEDUCTIONS FOR INSURANCE PREMIUMS AND CONTRIBUTIONS TO THE VOLUNTARY PENSION FUND